lea-beaulieu/lea-beaulieu/README.md

 ### Hi there, I'm Lea 👋

-📌 Financial controller with great interest in programming, currently working in the Luxury Industry
+📌 Financial controller with great interest in programming, currently working in the Luxury Fashion industry

 👩🏻‍💻 Stack : JavaScript (ES6), React, Express, NodeJS, HTML5, CSS

 🎓 Graduate of Ironhack web-development bootcamp (March 2022) & Skema Business School (2016)

-🎯 Looking to collaborate on (volunteer) projects liaising with upcycling, fashion, design and ecological transition in order to learn and improve my skills.
+🎯 Looking to collaborate on (volunteer) projects liaising with upcycling, fashion, design and ecological transition in order to learn and improve my skills

 ### Feel free to contact me [✉️](mailto:beaulieu.lea@free.fr)